-A head (or type) of damage for loss of competitive advantage was the first "new head" argued in the early 1980's.
+Loss of competitive advantage was introduced in the early 1980's.
 It was argued that a person, with even the most minor injury, was entitled to damages in the case of a job loss and/or the fact that a prospective employer may not hire a "damaged person".
 In 1980, this head started at a \$5,000 award.
-Today, it is typically valued at \$100,000 or more.
+Today, it can be valued at \$100,000 or more.

 Loss of Interdependent Relationship (LOIR) was first pleaded in the early 2000's.
 The damages are based on the fact a severely injured person may never have a spousal relationship, and benefit from the ability of two people living cheaper than one.
-When first pleaded, this award was less than \$100,000 and has subsequently doubled.
+When first pleaded this award was less than \$100,000 and has subsequently doubled.